ssMaritime.com & ssMaritime.net

 With Reuben Goossens

-Please Note: All photographs, except for the two noted, are © Copyright.
-They were taken by Theo Kroon, Jan Kinkelaar,and the ship departing Amsterdam by Theo’s relatives.
-Please do not copy and use these without permission from myself or Mr. Theo Kroon.
-Our emails are at the bottom of the page.
+Please Note: All photographs (except for several as noted) were taken by Mr. Theo Kroon, Jan Kinkelaar, and the ship departing Amsterdam by Theo’s relatives and they are all © Copyright to Theo Kroon.
+Please do not copy these and use them without permission from Mr. Theo Kroon.
+His email is located at the bottom of the page.

 SS Zuiderkruis is ready for departure